Welcome to the Society of Garden Designers Conferences

 COLOUR: The art, science and experience

-The conference will now take place on Saturday 18th July at the same venue.
-Tickets already purchased will automatically be transferred to the new date.
-If you cannot attend on 18th July and require a refund, please let us know by Tuesday 31st March and we can refund in full.
-Any cancellations received after this date will be subject to our normal terms & conditions.
-May we remind you that even if you cannot attend on 18th July that you will have full access to live streaming on the day and access to the on-demand facility for up to 12 months after the event as part of your delegate fee.
+The SGD Spring Conference 2020 will now take place on Saturday 18th July as a digital event due to the current COVID-19 situation.
+Tickets already purchased will automatically be transferred to the digital event, and refunds for the difference in price will be provided.
+If you have purchased a ticket and require a full refund, please let us know by 1st June 2020.
+No further cancellations will be taken after this date.
+Tickets will include full access to live streaming on the day and access to the on-demand facility for up to 12 months after the event as part of your delegate fee.
 Please contact the SGD office for more information on 01159 683188.
 The theme of the conference ‘Colour: the art, science and experience’ will remain the same.

 Saturday 18th July 2020